-Benthic Habitat Mapping for the Republic of Palau
+Benthic Habitat Mapping of the Republic of Palau

 Project Status: This project began in January 2004 and was completed in December 2007